 Edna G was built by the Cleveland Shipbuilding Company in 1896 for the Duluth and Iron Range Railroad at a cost of $35,397.50.Named after Edna Greatsinger, the daughter of Jacob Greatsinger, the president of the D & IR Railroad in the early 1900’s, the tug served the Two Harbors shipping industry for decades.
 It also had a brief stint in WW1 when it was moved to the east coast by the US government.

 Over the years Edna G was involved in several shipwreck rescues including the surviving crew of the Madeira( a schooner barge that sank off the coast of Minnesota in 1905).
 Her last tow was the Cason J. Calloway on December 30, 1980.
 She was the last coal-fired, steam-engine tug in service on the lakes when she was retired in 1981

 The boat ultimately had to retire in 1974 when it was designated as a National Historic Site.
 In 1981 it was donated to the city of Two Harbors.
 The boat is a very important part of the city’s heritage.
 If you drive through town today, you’ll notice that the boat appears on town signs and the city seal.

 Today you’ll find the tugboat anchored in the harbor near the large iron ore loading docks.
-Though tours of the boat were given to visitors in the past, they have been suspended for the last few years for restoration work.
+Though tours of the boat were given to visitors in the past, they have been suspended for restoration work.
 The historical society hopes to secure funding to move the boat on land and resume tours in the future.
 If they don’t find the funding, the damage that results from the boat sitting in the water year-round may cause the boat to sink.

 In Two Harbors from Highway 61, proceed south (toward Lake Superior) on 6th St. to Waterfront Dr and you will see the boat in the harbor.